-Modifications and
+Modifications and dates:

-Although the pre-European wetland ecosystem was modified during the 1860s and 1870s pond construction, there has been only limited major modification - mainly for the expansion of the airport and construction of modification - mainly for the expansion of the airport and construction of new arterial roadways - since then.
-Major elements (the sequence of ponds) of Sydney's third main water supply system are substantially intact.
+Although the pre-European wetland ecceystem was modified during the 1850s and 1870s pond construction, there has been only limited major modification - mainly for the expansion of the airport and construction of new arterial roadways - since then.
+Major elements (the sequence of ponds) of Sydney's bird main water supply system are substantially intact.

 Particular elements of the system - its architectural and planted elements - are only partially intact.
-Yet the little that remains of these are particularly poignant and serve as important local landmarks.
+Yet the little that remains of these are particularly polynant and serve as important local landmarks.